teoVerbanac/BacteriaSegmentation/README.md

 - peft
 - if using GPU, pytorch needs to be configured to the right version of CUDA

-Also SAM2 should be installed into SAM2 folder
+Also SAM2 should be installed into SAM2 folder.
 ### Usage
 JPEGImages folder contains pictures that should be segmented, and SegmentationClass contains correct masks, used for evaluation.
 - splitDataset.py is used for splitting data into training and val folders